MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-setup-gdap.md

 ## Before you begin

-- You'll need to have specific permissions in your own tenant:
+- You'll need to have specific permissions in the partner tenant:

-  - To establish GDAP security groups, add users and create GDAP templates, you will need Global Administrator in your partner tenant.
-You can assign this role in Azure Active Directory (AAD).
+  - To establish GDAP security groups, add users, and create GDAP templates, you need to be a Global Administrator in the partner tenant.
+This role can be assigned in Azure Active Directory (Azure AD).
   - To create and complete GDAP relationships, you must be a member of the Admin Agents group in Partner Center.

-- Any customer can be managed by a Lighthouse MSP, if they're set up in Partner Center with either a reseller relationship or an existing delegated relationship (DAP or GDAP).
+- The customers you manage in Lighthouse need to be set up in Partner Center with either a reseller relationship or an existing delegated relationship (DAP or GDAP).

-- To enable the JIT Only tier permissions, you'll also need an Azure AD P2 license for your partner tenant.
+- To enable the JIT Only tier permissions, you'll need an Azure AD P2 license for your partner tenant.

 ## Set up GDAP for the first time